 In order to facilitate pipeline transportation, the Corporation uses condensate as diluent for blending with the Corporation's bitumen.
 The price of condensate generally correlates with the price of WTI and is sourced from both the Edmonton area and the USGC, where pricing is generally lower.
 The Corporation has committed diluent purchases of 20,000 barrels per day from the USGC at Mont Belvieu, Texas benchmark pricing.
-Condensate pricing at Edmonton, as a percentage of WTI, during the three months ended March 31, 2023 strengthened 3%, compared to the same period of 2022, primarily due to local condensate supply tightness.
-Condensate pricing during the three months ended March 31, 2023 at Mont Belvieu, Texas weakened 9% compared to the same period of 2022 due to a reduction in international demand.
+Condensate pricing at Edmonton, as a percentage of WTI, weakened 2% during the three months ended June 30, 2023 and tightened 1% during the six months ended June 30, 2023, compared to the same periods of 2022, as condensate supply remained tight.
+Condensate pricing during the three and six months ended June 30, 2023 at Mont Belvieu, Texas weakened 2% and 5% compared to the same periods of 2022 due to a reduction in international demand.